 - Inhale and lower your knees back down.

 This exercise takes your normal crunch and adds in some leg movements to create a larger movement that recruits more muscles.
 As you shift your legs in and out and flex your trunk, your midsection works to stay stable, emphasizing your whole core, from top to bottom, Tripp says.

 - Start by sitting upright on a mat with your legs bent in front of you.

 - Maintaining a straight back, lift your hands off the floor and pick your feet up as you draw your knees into your chest.
+Hold your knees with your hands.
 Squeeze your abs and hold at the top of the movement.
-This is the "in" position.